 You will be treading lightly at Noarlunga as all the electricity is solar powered.
 However this means you do need to be prepared to do without a microwave and TV The kitchen is fully equipped with a gas cooker, solar powered fridge and the necessary pots and pans.

 Two comfortable queen bedrooms are provided, each with its own ensuite shower.
-In addition there is a bathroom, dining area, family room, living room with 'open' gas fire, and a third bedroom/study area which can accommodate one or two children.
+In addition there is a bathroom, dining area, family room, living room with a gas fire, and a third bedroom/study area which can accommodate one or two children.
+What makes Noarlunga a cozy house in the cooler months is a fine wood burning stove located in the ncentral family room.

 At night try turning out the lights and looking at the stars You will be amazed by what you can see once you have left all the towns behind.